yzhu132/Batch-files/README.md

 # Batch-files
-Some batch files I write to automate some processes on my Windows 10 computer
+Some batch files I wrote to automate some processes on my Windows 10 computer